Filters

 The competition was held in 1890 by the mint director at the time, Edward O. Leech.
 Due to time constraints, regulations, and poor compensation, the 10 invited artists agreed the terms of the competition were unfair.
 With no amendment to the terms by the U.S. Mint, the competition was extended to the public.
 Several hundred designs were submitted, none were chosen, and the competition was deemed a failure.

 Edward Leech, disappointed with the outcome of the competition, selected Barber to create the design.
 This decision was met with criticism, believing that the Mint would not be able to create artistic coin designs.
-After their release, Liberty head coins, dubbed Barber coins, were met with a lukewarm reaction from the public and received highly negative remarks from Saint-Gaudens, who was later chosen to design the “Eagle” ($10) and “Double Eagle” ($20) gold coins.
+After their release, Liberty Head half dollars, dubbed Barber silver half dollars, were met with a lukewarm reaction from the public and received highly negative remarks from Saint-Gaudens, who was later chosen to design the “Eagle” ($10) and “Double Eagle” ($20) gold coins.
 In 1916, after the mandated 25-year period, the Barber coinage series immediately came to an end with the implementation of new renowned designs.

 Return to Top